dai-shi/waku/README.md

 ## Introduction

-Waku is a React framework that supports React Server Components (RSCs), a new feature that will be available in a future version of React.
-RSCs allow developers to render UI components on the server, improving performance and enabling server-side features.
-To use RSCs, a framework is necessary for bundling, optionally server, router and so on.
+Waku is a React framework that supports React Server Components (RSC), a new feature that will be available in a future version of React.
+RSC allows developers to render UI components on the server, improving performance and enabling server-side features.
+To use RSC, a framework is necessary for bundling, optionally server, router and so on.